New College Leicester Curriculum

 Other qualifications offered in:

-- *G.C.S.E.’s in other languages e.g. Polish, Russian can be taken by students for whom this is their first language
+* GCSE’s in additional languages e.g. Italian, Dutch can be taken by students for whom this is their own first language.

 Key Stage 5 Curriculum